-• We will recognise, listen and respond to the family as an equal partner who are the experts of what daily life is like for their child.
+- We will recognise, listen and respond to the family as an equal partner who are the experts of what daily life is like for their child. - We will develop a citywide 'tell us once' approach so that young people do not have to repeat their story.
+Appropriate information will be shared.
+This will link to a 'family journey' through SEND and Inclusion.

-- We will develop a citywide 'tell us once' approach so that young people do not have to repeat their story.
-Appropriate information will be shared. - We will develop an engagement approach with under-represented communities to ensure that their voice is heard.
-This will include Roma, BAME, and those families with their own learning needs or speak English as an additional language. - A range of tools and techniques will be used to allow non-verbal children to express themselves.
-This will mean that we can get their views and find out what is important to them. - We will make sure that young people and their families who are unable to share their views have support from an advocate.
+- We will develop an engagement approach with under-represented communities to ensure that their voice is heard.
+This will include Roma, BAME, and those families with their own learning needs. - We will create communication tools that we can use with all children and young people including those that are non verbal.
+This will mean that we can get their views and find out what is important to them.